ufz/ogs/web/content/docs/devguide/getting-started/build-configuration/index.md

 ### User-defined presets

-You can create a `CMakeUserPresets.json` file in the root source directory with your own presets (this file is ignored by git):
+You can also create a `CMakeUserPresets.json` file in the root source directory with your own presets (this file is ignored by git):

 ```json
 {